yu-jingtian/github_tutorial/README.md

 You now have a local copy of the repository on your machine.

 ### Make some changes!

+A README file is useful!
+It will render as the main page on GitHub.
+Useful for explaining what your project is, how to use it, and what is contained.

 Write somethign here, or correct my typo!
 Save file